pharosnet/logs/README.md

 * Logs is a structured logger for Go, and it itself is completely stable.
 * Nicely color-coded in development (when a TTY is attached, otherwise just plain text).
-* Logs can be used with the standard library logger.

 #### Example